bio Heading link

-Abolfazl (Kouros) Mohammadian is a professor of transportation systems and head of the Department of Civil and Materials Engineering.
+Abolfazl (Kouros) Mohammadian is a professor of transportation systems and head of the Department of Civil, Materials, and Environmental Engineering.
 He received his PhD from University of Toronto in 2002 and has been at UIC since 2003.

 Mohammadian’s research covers various areas of transportation systems including travel behavior analysis, travel surveys, computational analysis of transportation systems, freight and logistics modeling, and agent-based microsimulation models.
 He has authored or co-authored more than 300 scholarly publications in scientific journals, conference proceedings, book chapters, and reports.
 He is an editor of the Journal of Transportation Letters and has served as committee chair of the Traveler Behavior and Values committee (ADB10) of the National Academies’ Transportation Research Board.
 He chaired two Transportation Research Board subcommittees: Behavioral Processes (ADB10-4) and New Technologies in Travel Surveys (ABJ40-4).